pa11y/pa11y.github.io/contributing/communications.md

 ### Tone of Voice Guidelines

-- Write like a human
+- #### Write like a human
 Be professional, yes, but also conversational.
 We don't want to sound like robots, and should certainly never be communicating on behalf of the Pa11y project in unfeeling business-speak.
 At all times our users should feel like they're talking to a regular human.
-- But a Nice Human
+- #### But a Nice Human
 Be friendly, even if the user you're speaking to is being difficult (excluding when there's a [Code of Conduct violation](#code-of-conduct)).
 Our users are giving up time and energy to make their sites more accessible, and potentially contributing back.
-- Be Thankful...
+- #### Be Thankful...
 Make sure you thank anyone who's made a contribution or is even simply _using_ Pa11y (when it feels appropriate).
-- ...Especially to our Contributors
+- #### ...Especially to our Contributors
 Our contributors are amazing – they're giving up their time to make the web as a whole more accessible.
 Our gratefulness should definitely come across, as long is it's not overbearing!
-- Even in Documentation
+- #### Even in Documentation
 We're not saying that the documentation should read like a conversation, as this would make technical content imprecise.
 However introductions and any signposting should be friendly and helpful.

 ### Plain English guidelines

 Follow Plain English guidelines to help safeguard the accessibility of your written content.
 It'd be ironic for an a11y project to produce documents that are hard to understand!
 All relevant guidelines for [writing well][writing-well] apply.
+You might find tools like [Hemingway App][hemingway] helpful when editing.
 In particular:

 - Be concise
   - Check any sentences with more than 25 words to see if you can split them to make them clearer.